-PRESIDENT: Shall preside at all General Membership Meetings and all BOARD meetings; to enforce a due observance of the BY-LAWS and parliamentary authority adopted; to see that all officers, members and committees perform their respective duties; call special meetings and appoint standing special committees including securing corporate sponsorship and donations; negotiate the Quakes fundraising contract with the assistance of the Quakes Scheduler; coordinate with the Band Parent and Treasurer the logistics of overnight competition trips; attend Band Council meetings; and to appoint, with the approval of the Executive Board, an officer to fill and un-expired term or vacancy on the Executive Board; and have the authority to commit the RCMC for amounts up to $250.00 per month, providing written explanation at the next BOARD meeting.
-If the President should be unable to complete the term of office, the BOARD shall elect a new President from the existing BOARD to fill the unexperied term.
-The office of the President will not be a voting office unless the bote is neeed to break a deadlock vote.
-It is recommended that the President should have held another Board position prior to being elected to the position.
+Section 1 - PRESIDENT: Shall preside at all General Booster Meetings and all BOARD Meetings; to enforce a due observance of the BY-LAWS and parliamentary authority adopted; to ensure that all officers, members and committees perform their respective duties; call special meetings and appoint standing and special committees including securing corporate sponsorship and donations; negotiate the Quakes fundraising contract with the assistance of the Quakes Representative; required to attend the Chaffey District Booster Club Meetings; to act as a signer of checks; at the discretion of the Band Director, represent RCMC in all interactions with Rancho Cucamonga High School administration and Chaffey Joint Union High School District; coordinate with the Chaperone Coordinators, 1st and 2nd Vice Presidents, and Treasurer the logistics of overnight competition trips; and to appoint, with the approval of the BOARD, an officer to fill an unexpired term or vacancy on the BOARD; and have the authority to commit RCMC for amounts up to $250.00 per month, providing written explanation at the next BOARD Meeting.
+If the President should be unable to complete the term of office, the BOARD shall elect a new President from the existing BOARD to fill the unexpired term.
+The office of the President will not be a voting office unless the vote is needed to break a deadlock vote.
+The President must have held another BOARD position prior to being elected to the position of President.

-SECRETARY: Shall keep the official written record of the proceedings of all BOARD and General Membership Meetings which must be transcribed and sent to President no later than seven (7) days after meeting; prepare a list of unfinished business items for the president and assist with the preparation of the agenda; have on hand for reference at each meeting a copy of the by-laws and standing rules, minutes of previous meetings, list of all committees, and an up- to-date list of all members; read the minutes of any previous meeting when called upon to do so; make all corrections of the official minutes; enter all amendments to the bylaws; and handle all correspondence as requested by the President and the BOARD; to sign all certified copies of acts of the club; to conduct the general correspondence of the club; to maintain a file of all such correspondence; to keep the club's official membership and to call roll where it is required; will provide all information to the webmaster; to act as a signer of checks; to perform such other duties as may be assigned by the President and/or required by the laws and usages of the club, and in the absence of the President and Vice Presidents, to call the meeting to order and preside until election of a Chairman Pro Tem.
-All meeting of RCMC may be recorded and there shall be no expectation of privacy during an official meeting.
+Section 4 - SECRETARY: Shall preside over the BOARD or General Membership meetings in the absence of the President, 1st Vice President, and 2nd Vice President; keep the official written and/or digital record of the proceedings of all BOARD and General Booster Meetings which must be transcribed and sent to the President no later than seven (7) days after meeting; prepare a list of unfinished business items for the President and assist with the preparation of the agenda which will be posted 5 days prior to the meeting; have on hand for reference at each meeting a copy of the BY-LAWS and standing rules, minutes of previous meetings, list of all committees, and an up- to-date list of all members in collaboration with the Band Director and President; read the minutes of any previous meeting when called upon to do so; make all corrections to the official minutes; present or distribute all BOARD and General Membership Booster Meeting minutes for the general membership to review and approve in a timely manner; record all amendments to the BY- LAWS; handle all correspondence as requested by the President and the BOARD; sign all certified copies of acts of the BOARD; conduct the general correspondence of the program; maintain a printed and electronic file of all such correspondence; to keep the program’s official membership roll and to call roll where it is required; provide all information to the President; to act as a signer of checks; audio record meetings if required; to perform such other duties as may be assigned by the President and/or required by the laws and usages of the program.

-TREASURER: Shall be responsible for the handling and accounting of RCMC funds.
-With the assistance of the President, Faculty and staff shall prepare an annual budget, to be approved by the BOARD at the April BOARD meeting and presented for membership approval at the May General Membership meeting; shall act as an advisor for winter budgetpreparation.
-Shall advise the BOARD on all financial matters and shall comply with government requirements relative to financial reporting; adminiser RCMC bank account in a responsible manner and make timely deposits and disbursements; paying all bills as authorized by the Executive Board of Directors and only on receipts of RCMC Disbursement Forms with authorization for payment signed by the appropriate manager and/or Executive Board Member responsible for a budget.
-This shall include bills submitted by the advisors, faculty and coaches; must prepare and present at each regularly scheduled Board and General Meeting a financial summary (Treasurer’s Report), in standard account format showing income, disbursements, and current balance of all RCMC funds and ledgers; provide the BOARD secretary with a current roster; and secure two (2) authorized signatures on all checks.
-Any two fo the following elected officers are authorized to sign checks: President, Treasurer, and Secretary, as long as the two (2) authorized signers are not related.
-The Treasurershall not serve for more than two (2) consecutive terms.
-The financial records of the club will be audited at the end of the year by an auditor appointed by the President.
-The Treasurer shall provide any detailed reports to any Board/general members, if requested, in a timely manner (withing seven days).
-The treasurer shall have a strong background in accounting and possess strongaccounting software skill, and will perform such other duties as may be assigned by the President and/or required by the laws and usage of the club.
+Section 5 - TREASURER: Shall be responsible for the handling and accounting of RCMC funds; with the assistance of the President and Band Director shall prepare an annual budget in April, to be approved by the BOARD at the May BOARD Meeting and presented for membership approval at the May General Booster Meeting; act as an advisor for winter budget preparation; attend the Chaffey District Booster Club Meetings; advise the BOARD on all financial matters; comply with government requirements relative to financial reporting; forward all documents required by the Chaffey District on a monthly basis; administer RCMC bank accounts in a responsible manner and make timely deposits and disbursements, only disbursements accompanied by a receipt will be honored; paying all expenses as authorized by the BOARD; prepare and present at each regularly scheduled BOARD and General Booster Meeting a financial summary (Treasurer’s Report), in standard account format showing income, disbursements, and current balance of all RCMC funds and ledgers; requested to attend the June BOARD Meeting following the end of their term; and secure two (2) authorized signatures on all checks.
+The Treasurer shall provide any detailed reports to the BOARD and Membership, if requested, in a timely manner (within seven days).
+The Treasurer shall have a strong background in accounting and possess strong accounting software skills.

-SCRIP REPRESENTATIVE: Shall maintain control and inventory of the Scrip program, control the operation of the Scrip program, and coordinate with the Treasurer for proper funding of the Scrip Program.
-Shoulk make recommendations for improvement of the Program to the BOARD; and perform such other duties as assigned by the president and/or required by the laws and usage of the club.
+Section 8 - SCRIP REPRESENTATIVE: Shall deposit all monies collected in the usual sale of Scrip gift cards, maintain control and inventory of the Scrip program, control the operation of the Scrip program, and coordinate with the Treasurer for funding of the Scrip Program.
+Should make recommendations for improvement of the Scrip Program to the BOARD; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

 ARTICLE VII - STANDING COMMITTEES:

-The BOARD, with the recommendation from Band Director and staff where appropriate, shall appoint named Standing Committee Chairpersons as stated in Article VIII below.
-Other Standing Committees may be astablished and chairperson apointed by the BOARD.
+Section 1 - The BOARD, with the recommendation from the Band Director and staff, shall create Standing Committees as necessary and appoint Committee Chairpersons.
 The President shall be an ex-officio member of all committees except the Nominating Committee.
-All standing committee chairpersons are responsible for updating and mainting CHARMS calendars for actibites under the purview.
+All standing Committee Chairpersons are responsible for coordinating with the BOARD and General Membership for activities under their purview.

-Each so-named chairperson shall select committee members to fulfill his/her directed responsibilites, subject to the approval by the BOARD.
-The duies of each shall be:
+Section 1.
+Each so-named chairperson shall select committee members to fulfill his/her directed responsibilities, subject to the approval by the BOARD.
+The duties of each shall be:

-UNIFORM CHAIRPERSON: Shall be esponsible for all facets of marching band uniform maintenance, fitting and pre-and post evnent preparation; should also accompany the Marching Band to all events, or appoint a designee.
-Shall present demonstration of peoper uniform care and handling, and perform such other as assigned by the President and/or required by the laws and usages of the club.
+Section 3 - UNIFORM CHAIRPERSON: Shall be responsible for all facets of Marching Band uniform and attire: maintenance, fitting, and pre-and post-event preparation; should also accompany the Marching Band to all events, or appoint a designee.
+Shall present demonstration of proper uniform care and handling; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

-QUAKES SCHEDULER: Shall be responsible for all aspects of the Quakes fundraiser scheduling.
-Will send out emails to membership, maintain schedule, and confirm information with Quakes management.
-Will assist president in negotiating Quakes contract and perform such other duties as assigned by the President and/or required by the laws and usages of the club.
+Section 4 - QUAKES REPRESENTATIVE: Shall be responsible for all aspects of the Quakes volunteer fundraiser scheduling, will send out emails to membership; maintain volunteer schedule; in coordination with the Quakes Representative, keep track of all hours worked/volunteered by members under Quakes fundraising program and reconcile Quakes payments and deposits; will confirm and communicate information with Quakes management; will negotiate the Quakes fundraising contract with the assistance of the President; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

-HISTORIAN: Shall be responsible for gathering, organizing, creating, and disseminating material, in format decided upon by the director, which shares the highlight, traditions and the history of this organization.
-Will Coordinate with the 1st Vice President for Band Banquet slide presentation and perform such other duties as assigned by the President and/or required by the laws and usages of the club.
+Section 6 - HISTORIAN: Shall be responsible for gathering, organizing, creating, and disseminating material, in format decided upon by the Band Director, which shares the highlights, traditions, and the history of this organization.
+Will coordinate with the Student Band Council Historian for Band Banquet slide presentation; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

-ALUMNI LIASON: Shall act as a consultant, resource, advocate, and liaison between the alumni and active membership of the RCMC.
-The Alumni Liaison shall be filled by the past RCMC alumnus having graduted their last RCMC student and perform such other duties as assigned by the President and/or required by the lasw and usages of the club.
+Section 7 - ALUMNI LIAISON: Shall act as a consultant, resource, advocate, and liaison between the alumni and active membership of RCMC.
+They shall also manage the Alumni social media channels.
+Shall perform such other duties as assigned by the President and/or required by the laws and usages of the program.

-MERCHANDISE CHAIRPERSON: Shall be responsible for all merchandise (t-shirt, sweatshirts, programs, etc...), which includes ordering and sitribution, and perform such other duties as assigned by the President and/or required by the laws and the usage of the club.
+Section 8 - MERCHANDISE CHAIRPERSON: Shall work with and report to the Ways and Means Coordinator in the creation, acquisition, and sale of merchandise.
+Shall be responsible for all merchandise, which includes ordering and distribution; submit all funds collected and associated supporting documentation to the Treasurer no later than two (2) weeks after receipt of funds; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

-WEBMASTER: Shall be responsible to oversee the content and quality of the RCMC website in a time appropriate fashion; verify calendar content of CHARMS has been updated by appropriate board member/committee chair; and perform such other duties as assigned by the President and/or required by the laws and usages of the club.
+Section 9 - WEBMASTER: Shall be responsible to oversee the content and quality of the RCMC website in a time appropriate fashion; verify calendar content of calendar is current and up to date; and perform such other duties as assigned by the president and/or required by the laws and usages of the program.

-SHOW HOST CHAIRPERSON: Shall be responsible for all aspects of coordinating, maintaing, and remaining within budgetof any show hosted by RCMC; provide updates to BOARD as needed; work closely with group (color guard, drum line, concert); and perform such other duties as assigned by the President and/or required by the laws and usages of the club.
+Section 10 - SHOW-HOST CHAIRPERSON: In coordination with the appropriate representatives, shall be responsible for all aspects of coordinating, maintaining, and remaining within budget of any show hosted by RCMC; coordinate with the BOARD as needed; work closely with show organizing or sponsor organization (ie. WGI, SCPA, WGASC, etc.) to ensure show is hosted in compliance with sponsor organization rules and requests and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

 ARTICLE IX - MEETINGS: